microsoft/playwright/docs/src/auth.md

 Tests written with Playwright execute in isolated clean-slate environments called [browser contexts](./browser-contexts.md).
 This isolation model improves reproducibility and prevents cascading test failures.
 New browser contexts can load existing authentication state.
 This eliminates the need to login in every context and speeds up test execution.

+Depending on your project constraints and how expensive the authentication process is, you can pick one of the following approaches:

+* The fastest approach is to sign in only once during global setup and save the browser state into a file.
+Then you can reuse that state in all the tests, and they will be instantaneously signed in.
+Use this preferred method whenever possible.
+* When test account cannot be safely accessed by several tests running in parallel, you have to run each parallel worker with its own account.
+In this case, sign in once per worker, and reuse browser storage for all tests running in that worker.
+* If your authentication provider has browser-specific details, sign in once per project, and then reuse browser state for all tests in the project.
+* The most flexible approach is to sign in before each test.
+This also provides the best isolation between tests, but comes at a performance cost.
+All of the methods above support multiple signed in roles when you need them.

 > Note: This guide covers cookie/token-based authentication (logging in via the app UI).
 For [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) use [`method: Browser.newContext`].

-## Automate logging in
+## Signing in before each test

-The Playwright API can [automate interaction](./input.md) from a login form.
+The Playwright API can [automate interaction](./input.md) with a login form.

-The following example automates logging into GitHub.
+The following example logs into GitHub.
 Once these steps are executed, the browser context will be authenticated.

 ```js tab=js-ts